 The TAIG blog disseminates short, informal articles that relate to pedagogical approaches and reflections on the art and practice of teaching anthropology.
 Through the mailing list TAIG members stay connected and share ideas and resources related to teaching in the discipline.

-About HOA
+About HOAIG

 FOSAP